Select a language to view our site with

 Scope:

-During the one-year training program, totaling 273 hours, participants are required to fulfill the following obligations:
+During the two-year training program, totaling 796 hours, participants are required to fulfill the following obligations:

 • Introductory Meeting: 5 hours.